harvester/docs/docs/getting-started.md

 Deployment involves installing the operating system and other components on the host, and then rebooting once installation is completed.
 Deploying the first node creates the cluster, and the first node is assigned the management node by default.

 During installation, you must configure node settings, define the cluster management address (VIP) and the cluster token, and specify other information.
-If necessary, you can configure more settings related to installation, the operating system, and advanced features using a [Harvester configuration](../install/harvester-configuration/) file.
+If necessary, you can configure more settings using a [Harvester configuration](../install/harvester-configuration/) file.

 Once installation is completed, the node restarts and then the Harvester console appears.
 The console displays information about the cluster (management URL and status) and the node (hostname, IP address, and status).
 After the cluster is initialized and all services start running, the cluster status changes to **Ready**.